isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/mentorship-programme.md

 * Briefing session and orientation for mentees (6 August)
 * Mentoring programme kick-off (10 August)
 * End of mentoring programme (21 September)

+# How can I apply?

+Interested applicants for the Talent @ SWITCH Mentorship Programme are required to apply along with the EES.

+Registration will open soon - stay tuned to this page!